 Many of Malta’s range of 4 and 5-star family resorts are Eco-Certified.

-In 2018, Valletta will be the European Capital of Culture.
+In 2018, Valletta was the European Capital of Culture.

 There are over a dozen islands in the Maltese archipelago but only three are inhabited: Malta, Gozo and Comino.